Grade Level: 8 (7-9)

 Furthermore, the Moon has no life (except for you humans who will live there in the future!).
 How would you eat and drink there?

 Engineers made it possible for humans to take their first steps on the Moon, and it will be engineers who design and build a way for us to live safely under the Moon's different physical conditions.
+Following the lesson, challenge students to conduct the associated activity My Moon Colony to design and power a self-sufficient Moon colony followed by writing a proposal to NASA and present their ideas to the class.

 Lesson Background and Concepts for Teachers